PatrickUgwuCoding/Bachelorarbeit/README.md

 # Realtime Collaborative Robotic Simulation Tool

 This project is part of my bachelor thesis and includes a prototype named "CollabSim".
 It is a web application enabling real-time collaboration on configuration and control files for the [ARGoS simulation](https://www.argos-sim.info/).
 It allows multiple clients to collaborate using a shared code editor and visualize simulation results immediately through an embedded web interface.
+You can read my full thesis in german [here](./Thesis/Thesis.pdf).

 ![Demo](./Thesis/figures/demo_cut_gif.gif)